1 container of anti-seize rated at 1800 degrees or higher.

 Now install the muffler assembly.
 Slide the forward reaching pipe over the cross member and lift up on the rear of the mufflers to line up the holes with the stock exhaust mounting locations.
 Slide the 2 19mm bolts through the mounts and tabs in the exhaust.
 Start the nuts on the 2 bolts with some anti-seize on the threads first.

-**Note that the driver's side TKO mounting tab goes in behind (toward the rear of the car) the exhaust mount, while the passenger side tab goes in front of its mount.
+**Note that the left side or driver's side TKO mounting tab goes in behind (toward the rear of the car) the exhaust mount, while the right side/passenger side tab goes in front of its mount (toward front of the car).

-Instert the last 2.5" Percy's gasket and 3 of the 9/16" bolts, flat washers, lock washers, and nuts (with yet again some more anti-seize -- seeing a trend here?) to connect the muffler assembly to the b-pipe.
+Instert the last 3.0" for 3" TKO or 2.5" for 2.5" TKO Percy's or Remflex gasket and 3 of the 9/16" bolts, flat washers, lock washers, and nuts (with yet again some more anti-seize -- seeing a trend here?) to connect the muffler assembly to the b-pipe.

 Tighten all fasteners until the lock washers are properly crushed flat.